 Even though solar cooking (purportedly) works by using solar energy to cook food, you might be surprised to learn that the sun’s heat isn’t what is at play in the solar cooker.

 Sunlight radiation generates energy which is the result of variable magnetic and electric fields.
-Similar to the warmth that you feel when the sun touches your skin, the sun interacts with the molecules of the device which then generates the high temperatures that are needed for cooking.
+Similar to the warmth you feel when the sun touches your skin, the sun interacts with the molecules of the device, which then generates the high temperatures needed for cooking.